hadjShell/ReactLearningJourney/note.md

      * Most `effects` should only re-run when needed rather than after every render
      * You can tell React to skip unnecessary re-running the `effect` by specifying an **array** of `dependencies` as the second argument to the `useEffect` call
-     * The dependency array can contain multiple dependencies. **React will only skip re-running the `effect` if *all* of the dependencies you specify have exactly the same values as they had during the previous render**
+     * The `dependencies` array can contain multiple dependencies. **React will only skip re-running the `effect` if *all* of the dependencies you specify have exactly the same values as they had during the previous render**
-     * You can't "choose" your dependencies
+     * You can't "choose" your dependencies, linter does

      ```react
      useEffect(() => {